 - Location: Panama

 - Pricing: there are multiple plans to choose from.
-A three-years plan costs $2.99 per month.
-There is also a one-month plan that costs $11.95 a month and a one-year plan that costs $6.99/month.
+A three-years plan costs $3.49/month.
+There is also a one-month plan that costs $11.95/month and a one-year plan that costs $6.99/month

-- Features: access to 5,252 servers worldwide, the ability to connect six devices at once, double VPN, a kill switch, DNS leak protection, Onion over VPN, and a strict no logging policy.
+- Features: the ability to connect six devices at once, double VPN, a kill switch, DNS leak protection, Onion over VPN, and strict no-logging policy

 NordVPN’s location is outside of 5/9/14 Eyes and is great for privacy.
 This helps make NordVPN one of the best VPNs for the Philippines.
 Panama is not very strict when it comes to surveillance.
 We also like NordVPN because the VPN works on all of our devices, including support for Linux, Windows, Firefox, Chrome, Android, and iOS.